all-of-us/workbench/api/docs/mapstruct.md

 Third, and most important, is that once you've defined a mapper, maintenance is very easy.
 New fields will simply be mapped for you (assuming they exist on both the source and the target type).
-If there's a new target field that doesn't have a sourcce, youll gget a compile-time warning reminding you.
+If there's a new target field that doesn't have a source, you'll get a compile-time warning reminding you.
 (It's important to stay on top of those).

 ## Tips & Strategies

 ### Stub it so it builds, and go one property at a time
-For big target classes, put in some temporary `ignore` statements or other hacks just to get it to the point that it generates the implemmentation class and actually compiles without errors.
+For big target classes, put in some temporary `ignore` statements or other hacks just to get it to the point that it generates the implementation class and actually compiles without errors.
 Then proceed one property at a time until all the warnings are gone.

 ### Proofread the generated code